 And while difficult to measure, most executives would agree few things are worse for a company than this.

-Australia’s Notifiable Data Breach (NDB) regulations impose heavy penalties including fines upwards from $1 million for companies that fail to report events that put their customers’ privacy at risk.
+Australia’s Notifiable Data Breach (NDB) regulations impose heavy penalties including fines upwards of $1 million for companies that fail to report events that put their customers’ privacy at risk.
 In effect from mid-May 2018, the EU’s GDPR (General Data Protection Regulation) sends a similar message.

 Revelations in early May that Australia’s largest bank, CBA lost backup data for more than 15 years of customer statements in 2016, reinforces the old maxim: ‘the bigger they are the harder they fall’.